 When you envision a laboratory, are you like most people and think of something like what you experienced in high school?
 Several rows of laboratory tables covered in beakers, test tubes, microscopes, and perhaps a few Bunsen burners.
 In realty, due to the arrival of technology, modern labs of today’s establishments resemble office spaces.
 Today’s labs come complete with computers, high-grade furniture, and secure storage.

 Laboratory casework is an important aspect of the modern laboratory.
 This should not be taken too lightly.
 Whether you are operating a clinical lab, a data analytic lab, or a production lab, your investment in quality lab casework will have an impact on the efficiency and success of your laboratory.

 The following are some of the most significant features of laboratory casework:

 When working in proximity to corrosive or hazardous materials or in industrial conditions, the security and strength of your cabinetry are essential for protecting your lab equipment.
-That is why it is vital to only invest in lab cabinets constructed from rigid 18g steel.
+That is why it is vital to only invest in lab cabinets constructed from rigid steel with fully welded cabinet construction.

 Lab casework must stand the test of time.
 Your casework must be durable in the face of lab accidents.
 Furthermore, to keep delivering on your investment, it must withstand daily use.
-While materials such as laminate and wood can be durable, there’s nothing more suitable for a modern lab than stainless steel.
+While materials such as laminate and wood can be durable, there is nothing more suitable for a modern lab than steel.

-Unlike wood, composite stone, and other materials, cabinets and casework built with stainless steel can be modified and customized easily.
-Stainless steel cabinets and casework are heavy enough to be reliable and durable, yet light enough to move if needed.
+Unlike wood, composite stone, and other materials, cabinets and casework built with steel can be modified and customized easily.
+Steel cabinets and casework are heavy enough to be reliable and durable, yet light enough to move if needed.